CiscoDevNet/NX-SDK/README.md

       switch(config)# show install inactive

       !
-When you are ready, activate the RPM package using, switch(config)# install activate <app-rpm-package>
-      !
-NOTE: .rpm should not be given to install activate/deactivate and should be given only install add/remove.
+When you are ready, activate the RPM package using, !
+NOTE: .rpm should not be given to install activate/deactivate and should be given only to install add/remove. switch(config)# install activate <app-rpm-package>

       !
 On successful activation, check if the RPM package is part of the active list using, switch(config)# show install active